 More info from Schwab: use a token.

 Fidelity doesn’t advertise security tokens on its website, but if you call customer service, they will tell you how to do it.
+If the rep you speak to isn’t familiar with this, ask for “Electronic Channel Support” or call the number shown in the screenshot below.

 Like Schwab and E*Trade, Fidelity also uses Symantec.
 You can get either a physical token or just use the free Symantec VIP Access mobile or desktop app.
 Customer Service will give you a special toll-free number to call.
 The rep there will link your security token to your account.